KennyHermus/FullstackOpen/part0/README.md

 ## Side Notes

-Exercises 1-3 were documentation readings and did not require file submissions.
+- Exercises 1-3 were documentation readings and did not require file submissions.
-I do not own and did not create any of the source material.
-All credit is to the University of Helsinki and the Fullstack Open team.
-The solutions of course are my own.

-P.S.
-This documentation is unnecessary in terms of course requirements and is solely for my bettering my knowledge of documenting repositories via README files.
-Of course, you may refer to this file and any README's for subsequent parts to help clarify any aspects of that particular submission directory.
+- <sub>This documentation is unnecessary in terms of course requirements and is solely for my bettering my knowledge of documenting repositories via README files.
+Of course, you may refer to this file and any README's for subsequent parts to help clarify any aspects of that particular submission directory.</sub>

+## Credits

+**I do not own and did not create any of the source material. _All credit_ is to the _University of Helsinki_ and the _Fullstack Open team._**
+***The solutions, of course, are my own.***